 - Warhammer Fantasy Roleplay: Unlike non-magical "draughts", potions require the brewer to have magical potential and can achieve outright supernatural effects, like regrowing a lost limb.
 They're also more dangerous to make and can produce bizarre Magic Misfires as they age.

-- Faust: In the first part of the tragedy, Mephisto and Faust visit a witch who brews a magic potion that makes Faust appear like a young man.
+- Faust: First Part of the Tragedy: Mephisto and Faust visit a witch who brews a magic potion that makes Faust appear like a young man.

 - Board Game Online: The game features an item aptly called "Potion", which can trigger random events to happen the turn after the player drinks it.